HTTPArchive/almanac.httparchive.org/src/content/en/2022/capabilities.md

 A device's capabilities depend on a few things, like the network, the CPU core count, and the amount of memory available.
 The [_Device Memory API_](https://developer.mozilla.org/en-US/docs/Web/API/Device_Memory_API) provides insight into the memory available by providing the read-only property `deviceMemory` on the `Navigator` interface.
 The property returns an approximate amount of device memory in gigabytes as a floating point number.

 The value returned is imprecise, protecting the user's privacy.
-It's calculated by rounding down the nearest power of 2, then dividing that number by 1,024.
+It's calculated by rounding down to the nearest power of 2, then dividing that number by 1,024.
 The number is also clamped within an upper and lower bound.
 So you can expect the numbers: `0.25`, `0.5`, `1`, `2`, `4`, and `8` (gigabytes).

 ```js
 const memory = navigator.deviceMemory;